-No need for expensive disposable filters.
+No need for expensive disposable water filters.
 Black Berkey purification elements can be cleaned over and over again, making Berkeys the most powerful and cost-effective systems on the market. (see Cost Comparison)

-When the flow rate decreases simply brush the Black Berkey purification elements with a nylon scouring pad or nylon brush pad under running water, reinstall and your system is again ready to purify water. (see User Instructions)
+When the flow rate decreases simply brush the Black Berkey purification elements with a nylon scouring pad or nylon brush pad under running water, reinstall and your water purification system is again ready to purify water. (see User Instructions)

 Each durable and efficient purification element will last for up to 3,000 gallons (6,000 gallons per set of two) and provide years of efficient water purification.